metaplex-foundation/developer-hub/src/pages/candy-machine/guards/allow-list.md

 - **Merkle Proof**: The list of intermediary hashes that should be used to compute the Merkle Root and verify that it matches the Merkle Root stored on the guard’s settings.
 - **Minter** (optional): The minter account as a signer if it is not the same as the payer.
 When provided, this account must be part of the allow list for the proof to be valid.

-{% dialect-switcher title="Set up a Candy Machine using the Address Gate guard" %}
+{% dialect-switcher title="Pre-Validate a Wallet" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}